OperationAIR/electronics/firmware/README.md

 ### Sensor Values Response

 From microcontroller to host.
-Sensor values are prefixed with 4 bytes: `0x0D15EA5E` and followed by a crc16 usb checksum.
-The sensor data is a struct of 4 32bit signed integers.
+Sensor values are prefixed with the 32-bit little-endian value `0x0D15EA5E` and followed by a crc16 usb checksum.
+The sensor data is a struct of 32bit signed integers:

 The total data packet is then `4 + (11 x 4) + 2 = 50 bytes`